What Is a Model, Anyway?

 The correct answer: all the above!
 Having this in mind at Différence, we developed a unified modelling scheme which we apply anytime we need to “model” a complex situation:

 Combining enough of the above 1) to 7) ingredients to get the “best” representation of a system is a genuine scientific multi-disciplinary exercise.
 All systems are unique, there is no universal recipe.
-Depending on the context and the modelling goal, what really matters is to distinguish the required analytical ingredients to build and deploy “the” model:
+Différence can train, coach and help practitioners to learn how to achieve modern multi-paradigm modelling.
+Want to see it in action?

 Want to learn more?

-At Différence, our core expertise is centered on statistic & data science, Lean applications & operational excellence, and… simulation!
-We can train, coach and help practitioners to learn how to achieve modern multi-paradigm modelling Don’t hesitate to ask for more information by contacting us at firstname.lastname@example.org.
+At Différence, our core expertise is centered on statistic and data science, Lean applications and operational excellence, and… simulation!
+Don’t hesitate to ask for more information by contacting us.